Apellis Medical Hub

 Timeline

-The submission portal will be open for applications up to August 20, 2025 at 11:59 ET.
-Following closure of the submission portal on August 20, applications will be reviewed as outlined above.
+The submission portal will be open for applications up to August 28, 2026 at 11:59 PM ET.
+Following closure of the submission portal on August 28, applications will be reviewed as outlined above.
 The process is anticipated to take 3-4 weeks, at which point the applicant with the selected submission will be notified.
+Following confirmation with the applicant, an announcement will be made regarding the selected project.

 Apply now for the Retina Fellow Grant